Lombiq/Orchard-Vue.js/Readme.md

 [Orchard Core](http://orchardproject.net/) module that contains [Vue.js](https://vuejs.org/) and commonly used Vue.js components to be used in other Vue.js apps as dependencies.
 Provides extensibility to create Vue.js component templates as Orchard Core shapes making them able to override in themes or modules.

+Do you want to quickly try out this project and see it in action?
+Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution!

 ## Prerequisites